 The Benefits Of Photochromic Lenses

 Photochromic lenses offer great flexibility to the wearer.
 They can be made with a prescription and with a wide variety of different coatings to protect them from scratches, glare, and more, they can provide an all-round solution for the patient with only one pair of glasses

 They can be applied to all types of lenses

 By this, we mean that photochromatic lenses work with prescription and non-prescription glasses.
 Whether you require glasses throughout the day, for driving, reading or as standard sunglasses, photochromic lenses can protect your eyes no matter where you are or what you’re doing.

 Along with UV protection, you can also personalise your photochromatic lenses with additional finishes.
 Different lens coatings such as anti-scratch, anti-glare or anti-smudge, will extend the longevity of your glasses and help provide better overall vision.

 By choosing photochromic glasses, you can comfortably move from different environments and light settings, knowing your lenses will react and transition to the level of shade required.
 This removes the faff and expense of switching between two sets of frames.

 Will photochromic lenses work in the car?

 At Lensology, quality and customer satisfaction are paramount.
-Only stocking the best products, they supply the latest in transition lens technology with the Gen8 Transitions Signature range.
+Only stocking the best products, we supply the latest in transition lens technology with our Gen8 Transitions Signature range.